 Where students missed the test

-Where students are unable to sit the test for well-documented reasons and parents have lodged an illness/misadventure request on those grounds, they will be considered on the basis of alternative evidence of academic merit.
+Where students are unable to sit the test for well-documented reasons and parents have lodged an illness/misadventure request on those grounds, the selection committee may consider alternative evidence of academic merit.

-Due to the impact of COVID-19 on schools, NAPLAN results may be used to indicate academic merit for those students who were unable to sit placement tests in 2022.
+NAPLAN results may be used to indicate academic merit for those students who were unable to sit the placement test in 2024.